matsest/gh-runner-az-private-network-demo/README.md

 Why?
 You can use GitHub-hosted runners in an Azure VNET to connect privately to other resources.
 This enables you to use GitHub-managed infrastructure for CI/CD while providing you with full control over the networking policies of your runners.
 See more details in [the documentation](#official-documentation).

 > [!TIP]
-> This repo has been massively updated to support the [new GitHub API's allowing for full end-to-end automated deployment](https://github.blog/changelog/2025-01-29-actions-github-hosted-larger-runner-network-configuration-rest-apis-ga/) for a full end to end deployment.
+> This repo has been massively updated to support the [new GitHub API's allowing for full end-to-end automated deployment](https://github.blog/changelog/2025-01-29-actions-github-hosted-larger-runner-network-configuration-rest-apis-ga/).
 You can check out the previous (still functional but not end-to-end automated) version see [v1 here](https://github.com/matsest/gh-runner-az-private-network-demo/tree/v1).
 (Run `git checkout v1` after cloning.)

 ## Prerequisites